MJimitater/simplex/README.md

 # simplex
-A matlab implementation of the primal simplex algorithm for optimizing linear programs
+A matlab implementation of the Primal Simplex algorithm for optimizing linear optimization programs

 `mySimplex.m` contains code to run the simplex algorithm.